tdossett/vue-graphql/README.md

 ### Project Context
 ```
 Backend folder contains all configuration for GraphQL and PostgreSQL utilzing Sequelize
-as the ORM (Object Relational Model).
+as the ORM (Object Relational Mapping).
 Refer to README.md for 'backend' installation and configuation.

 Client folder contains Vue.js components used to perform GraphQL CRUD API's.
 In addtion contains
 configuration for ApolloClient module used communicate and execute GraphQL API's.